super3/RandomIO/README.md

 #   \xc8r\x83sh\xdfp\xb7\xbb\xc2\x04\x11\xda)\xc1*_\x01\xe5\xd8\x0f}N0"
 ```

-It is possible to specify the directory to generate the file in, or the file name
+It is possible to specify the directory to generate the file in, or the file name:

 ```python
 # specify a directory: